-- 1) Select the DHCPv6 Server address type to make the modem router assign IPv6 addresses to hosts. - 2) Specify the Starting/Ending IPv6 Address for the IPv6 suffixes.
-The modem router will generate IPv6 addresses within the specified range. - 3) Keep Address Lease Time as the default value. - 4) Keep Site Prefix Type as the default value Delegated.
-If your ISP has provided a specific IPv6 site prefix, select Static and enter the prefix. - 5) Keep WAN Connection as the default value. - 4.
+- 1) Select the DHCPv6 Server address type to make the modem router assign IPv6 addresses to hosts. - 2) Specify the Start/End IPv6 Address for the IPv6 suffixes.
+The modern router will generate IPv6 addresses within the specified range. - 3) Keep Leased Time as the default value. - 4) Keep Site Prefix Type as the default value Delegated.
+If your ISP has provided a specific IPv6 site prefix, select Static and enter the prefix. - 5) Keep Prefix Delegated WAN Connection as the default value. - 4.
 Click Save to make the settings effective.